RX J0822−4300

-RX J0822−4300, often referred to as a "Cosmic Cannonball", is a radio-quiet neutron star currently moving away from the center of the Puppis A supernova remnant at over 3 million miles per hour (5 400 000 km/h; 1500 km/s; ~0.5% the speed of light), making it one of the fastest moving stars ever found.
-Astronomers used NASA's Chandra X-ray Observatory to observe the star over a period of five years to determine its speed.
-At this velocity the star will be ejected from the galaxy millions of years from now.
+RX J0822−4300, often referred to as a "Cosmic Cannonball", is a radio-quiet neutron star currently moving away from the center of the Puppis A supernova remnant at 672±115 km/s, making it one of the fastest moving stars ever found.
+Earlier, it was believed to move with speed as high as 1,500 km/s.
+Astronomers used NASA's Chandra X-ray Observatory to observe the star over a period of 11 years to determine its speed.

 Although the cosmic cannonball is not the only hypervelocity star discovered, it is unique in the apparent origin of its speed.
 Others may have derived theirs from a gravitational slingshot around the Milky Way's suspected supermassive black hole, Sagittarius A*.
 Current theories fail to explain how such speeds can be attained from a supernova explosion.
 It could be a possible quark star.

-However, a more recent (2012) analysis by the same group yielded a more modest recoil velocity of 672±115 km/s which is much less problematic theoretically.